aarpon/hrm_docs/usermanual/GettingStarted.rst

 Tips & Tricks
 =============

+* When a deconvolution run gives excellent results download the processed data from the detailed view by clicking on |DownloadResults22x22| .
+* If you are satisfied with any of the templates that you have created do share them with your colleagues by clicking on |ShareTemplate22x22| in steps 2, 3 or 4.
-To optimize your deconvolution results it is necessary to understand the different properties of your image and some of the mechanisms behind deconvolution.
+* To optimize your deconvolution results it is necessary to understand the different properties of your image and some of the mechanisms behind deconvolution.
 If you’ve followed this guide, many properties have been assigned default values.
 We would like to encourage the users to read into and explore different settings, which will help you improve your deconvolution results.
-Some more in-depth knowledge is given in chapter `See Advanced deconvolution in
+Some more in-depth knowledge is given in section section :ref:`advanced_deconvolution`.
-HRM <HRMUserManual.htm#50532397_51687>`__.